 Ideal Humidity Range:

-Aim for a humidity level of 40–60%.
-Most homes, especially in winter, hover around 20–30% which is too dry.
+Humidity levels of 40 to 60% are perfect for peace lilies.
+Most homes, especially in winter, hover around 20 to 30% which is too dry.

 Fix:

-• Mist the leaves lightly with water every few days.
+- Mist your peace lily leaves with water every few days.

-• Place the pot on a tray filled with pebbles and water.
-And make sure the base of the pot doesn’t sit in water.
+- Put your peace lily pot on array you’ve filled with pebbles and water.
+But make sure the base of the pot isn’t sitting in water.

 4. Temperature Swings